 With this in mind, you are given the opportunity to retake a quiz if you did not master it on your first try.
 The quiz retake will be one problem from the self-assessment practice problems but it won’t necessarily be the same problem you had the first time.
-Quiz retakes will be administered in the same format you used the first time taking the quiz, as an oral quiz on Zoom.
+Quiz retakes will be administered in the same format you used the first time taking the quiz, either written or orally.

 If you retake a quiz but do not master it, you can retake it again.